Financial-Times/origami/README.md

 oMessage.init();
 ```

 `oMessage` will initialise its element with a close button by default.
-With a declaratively set up message, this can be avoided by adding `data-close: false` to the message element.
+With a declaratively set up message, this can be avoided by adding `data-close="false"` to the message element.

 If you are applying your own classes to your message, you can use the following:
 ```js